MateusClepf/cf-signed-urls/README.md

 ### Configuring Cache Rules

-1. Go to your Cloudflare dashboard
-2. Navigate to Caching > Configuration
-3. Scroll to "Cache Key Settings"
-4. Under "Query String", select "Ignore specified parameters"
-5. Add your authentication parameters (e.g., "accesskey") to the list of ignored parameters
+1. The worker fetching the content from S3 will handle caching, there you need to use the feature to remove query string to strip the "accesskey".

 This configuration ensures that files are cached based on their core URL, ignoring the authentication tokens which change for each user or session.